 - Build it, code it – apply current technologies in the design and implementation of computing solutions, learning how to manipulate coding for the cleanest, most efficient result.

 - Take part in collaborative projects locally and globally, developing leadership skills in a professional team.

 - Develop a strong foundation of programming, data structures, and software engineering

 - With campuses based in NYC and Pleasantville, enjoy access to one of the biggest cities for technology in the USA for internships and work experience opportunities with companies like global corporations, non-profit organizations, and start-ups.

 - Build real world products for real clients, from websites for a non-profit healthcare company to iPhone apps dedicated to cybersecurity.

-- Take part in exciting projects and challenges like hackathons, Seidenberg Creative Labs, gerontechnology, presenting research at conferences, and international competitions such as the University Mobile Challenge.
+- Take part in exciting projects and challenges like hackathons, Seidenberg Creative Labs, geron technology, and presenting at conferences.

 - Jeremy Pease ‘13 started up Pijon Box, a monthly subscription service delivering care packages to college students